 Repeating the original good works will help you get back to the place where you began, “Do the first works” (verse 5).
 Return to what you did when you first became a Christian—the spiritual disciplines that kept you close to Christ and motivated you to follow Him.

 Christ warned the Ephesian church of the consequences if they did not follow this three-step formula: “I will come to you quickly and remove your lampstand from its place—unless you repent” (verse 5).
-That is, the church’s influence and power would be removed.
+That is, He would remove the church’s influence and power.
 There is a price to pay for drifting away from the Lord.

 Christians in developed countries today think little about being persecuted for their faith, but there are churches in the world where oppression is a daily reality.
 Such was the case for the ancient church at Smyrna.
 Refusing to worship pagan gods or the Roman emperors, they experienced pressure, poverty, and persecution (verse 9).